javicrcls/playwright-demo/README.md

     Not aiming for the most optimal solution, but to show different ways that are sometimes useful.

-    >For instance I have made use of api callbacks, to validate that the filter has been applied inside applyFilter function.
+    >For instance I have made use of api request, to validate that the filter has been applied inside applyFilter function.

 ## Future Improvements
 While the Playwright demo for the Knack challenge provides a base foundation for automated end-to-end testing, the provided solution is just a demo example, there are several areas where it can be further improved: